 - Make a decision and have a plan

-In our lifetime there are many large purchases we will make that will require planning.
-Purchases like a home, a car, a boat, another property, or college education are all examples.
-Today let’s focus on items that we will purchase that cost more than $5,000.
-Our discussion will cover questions you should ask yourself before making a big purchase and ways to fund your purchase.
+In our lifetime, we will make some large purchases that will require planning.
+Purchasing a home, a car, a boat, another property, or a college education are all examples of these.
+In this tutorial, we will focus on items that cost more than $5,000.
+Our discussion will cover questions you should ask yourself before making a big purchase and ways to fund it.

 One large purchase most of us make is a car.
 Cars vary significantly in price, and it will be essential to narrow down and research the details of the vehicle we want (or think we want).
 Let’s use an example of my desire to buy a new Cadillac Escalade for my family.
 Let’s go through the above 8 questions before I make my car purchase.

 1. My ideal car purchase is a 2018 Escalade.